A PATH FORWARD

 If knowledge is power, then education is the conduit to great things.

-While the countries of Southeast Asia have made great strides in school enrollment and retention rates, disparities in school access and quality are still holding back students in Cambodia, Lao PDR and Vietnam.
-The hardest-hit are those already marginalised — whether by poverty or geography, ethnic bias or inadequate resources, the challenges facing these youths are hurting their ability to learn.
+While the countries of Southeast Asia have made great strides in school enrollment and retention rates, the Covid-19 pandemic threatens to undo progress and disparities in school access and quality are still holding back students in Cambodia, Lao PDR and Vietnam.
+The hardest hit are those already marginalised — whether by poverty or geography, ethnic or gender bias or inadequate resources — and the challenges facing these youths are hurting their ability to learn.

-Over the next six months, Aide et Action, in partnership with Southeast Asia Globe, will highlight barriers to education across the region and reflect how equal access can heal, empower, and include, building a more sustainable and just future for all.
+Action Education (formerly Aide et Action) and Southeast Asia Globe have partnered to highlight barriers to education across the region and reflect how equal access can heal, empower, and include, building a more sustainable and just future for all.

 Will COVID-19 shine a light on the importance of early childhood care and education in Southeast Asia?

-Aide et Action is an international non-governmental organisation (NGO) working in 19 countries to support development of sustainable education projects.
-Aide et Action has worked in Southeast Asia since 2003 and implements projects across Cambodia, Lao PDR and Vietnam.
-Aide et Action promotes access to high quality education for the most vulnerable and marginalised populations, especially children, to offer a life-long learning journey starting with early childhood and continuing to secondary and vocational education.
+Action Education is an international non-governmental organisation (NGO) working in 19 countries to support development of sustainable education projects.
+Action Education has worked in Southeast Asia since 2003 and implements projects across Cambodia, Lao PDR and Vietnam.
+Action Education promotes access to high quality education for the most vulnerable and marginalised populations, especially children, to offer a life-long learning journey starting with early childhood and continuing to secondary and vocational education.

-Aide et Action supports this page by providing content and funding.
+Action Education supports this page by providing content and funding.